Code-Institute-Submissions/Kdoggg666-MS2/README.md

 **CSS** - CSS was used to style the website and define fonts and layout.
 **Bootstrap** - Bootsrap was used to align items..
 **JavaScript** - JavaScript was used to provide logic and funtionality to the game as well as play audio.
-**Jquery** - Jquery was included with the bootstrap CDN however my code is in vanilla JS.
+**Jquery** - Jquery was used to write certain functions however I tried to use vanilla JS for the most part.
 **Font Awesome** - Social Media icons from Font Awesome.
 **Google Chrome** - The website was built and tested in google Chrome.
 **Auto close tag** - self explanitory.